iProgramMC/Boron/styleguide.md

 ### Restrictions

 * Lines shouldn't stretch for more than 125 characters.
+This is a soft limit that's usually respected.

+* File names are all lowercase, and abide by the 8.3 restriction.
+(8 characters for the file name and 3 characters for the extension)

 ### Alignment